Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 - **"Light / Dark Mode"** is just here for your visual comfort, so if, for some reason, you desire to get flashbanged, all of a sudden, you are free to.

-   Can also be used to enlighten your bedroom, since Chiv server mods are known to live in darkness and loneliness.
+   Can also be used to light up your bedroom, since Chiv server mods are known to live in darkness and loneliness.

 ### Presets usage